CartoDB/analytics-toolbox-core/modules/transformations/snowflake/doc/ST_BUFFER.md

 **Description**

-Calculates a Geography buffer for input features for a given distance.
+Calculates a buffer for the input features for a given distance.

 * `geog`: `GEOGRAPHY` input to be buffered.
 * `distance`: `DOUBLE` distance of the buffer around the input geography.
 The value is in meters.
 Negative values are allowed.